-An update from the founders of the lab
+An update from the founders and the lab

 The Fab Lab story and program was born out of a collaboration with Grassroots Invention Group and the Center for Bits and Atoms at the Media Lab in the Massachusetts Institute of Technology - with Prof. Neil Gershenfeld leading a class at MIT (MAS.863) named "How To Make (Almost) Anything" which led to the popular Fab Lab concept.
 The open source nature of the program has prompted others to build their own labs, with Vigyan Ashram (India) being the first to establish a Fab Lab outside MIT in 2002